Gedlegg/sql-challenge/README.md

 # Data Modeling
 - By examining the provided CSV, an Entity Relationship Diagram of the tables `employee_ERD_Skech.png` skeched using QuickDBD.
-- The final Entity Relationship Diagram of the tables were created using PostgreSQL after the tabele created and relationship constructed `employee_ERD.png`.
+- The final Entity Relationship Diagram of the tables `employee_ERD.png` were created using PostgreSQL after the tables created and relationship constructed.

 # Data Engineering
 ### Creating Tables: